paulgb/paulbutler.org/content/archives/stop-dragging-hayek-into-bitcoin.md

 > A prince who should enact that a certain proportion of his taxes should be paid in a paper money of a certain kind might thereby give a certain value to this paper money, even though the term of its final discharge and redemption should depend altogether upon the will of the prince.[^smith]

-By contrast, the expectation represented by the ducat is that the bank will buy it back for a price near the commodity value it is pegged to, if nobody else will (this is a corollary to the bank's promise of a stable value).
+By contrast, the expectation represented by the ducat is that the bank will buy it back for a price near the commodity value it is pegged to, if nobody else will (this is a corollary to the bank's promise of a stable value.)
 Rather than bank on the "will of the prince", the holder of a ducat puts his trust in the issuing bank.

 Both the fiat currencies and ducat obtain their value from the expectations attached to them.
 Their usefulness in exchange is a side-effect of the transferability of these expectations.